ghost0xff/samu22cr/README.md

 ### ...

-I want to break down all the abstractions that modern development involvers and understand low-level stuff
+I want to understant more low-level programming and hack my way around the internet

 <!--
 **samu22cr/samu22cr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.